rcsdk/prompts/000000_before_coding_any_script.md

    - Add **time stamps** to all log entries for tracking and forensics.
    - Optionally, write logs to a file for later analysis.

-5. **Security**:
-   - Ensure the script follows the principle of least privilege.
-   - Use secure methods for handling credentials (e.g., environment variables, encrypted files).
-   - Sanitize all input to prevent injection attacks.

 6. **Documentation**:
    - Add a header with a brief description, author, version, and usage instructions.
    - Include examples of how to run the script with common parameters.